 Born in Oxford on 30 April, 1996, Lambourne played for England at Under-19s and Under-20s level ahead of turning out for Oxford United in the second tier.

 Joining Leicester in August 2018, as the team were promoted into the second tier, Lambourne's performances earned her a reputation as an effective shot stopper with strong distribution, making 29 league appearances for City across 2018/19 and 2019/20.

 Although injured for much of the 2020/21 season, she did feature in the rearranged 2019/20 Vitality Women's FA Cup Quarter-Final against Manchester City, putting in a fine performance in the narrow 2-1 loss.

-Lambourne also made her first FA Women's Championship appearance of the 2020/21 season as a substitute during the 4-0 victory over Charlton Athletic at King Power Stadium on the final day of the campaign.
+Lambourne also made her first Barclays Women's Championship appearance of the 2020/21 season as a substitute during the 4-0 victory over Charlton Athletic at King Power Stadium on the final day of the campaign.

-Alongside fellow goalkeeper Kirstie Levell, Lambourne signed a contract extension in July 2021 to stay at the Club heading into the 2021/22 Barclays FA Women's Super League campaign.
+Alongside fellow goalkeeper Kirstie Levell, Lambourne signed a contract extension in July 2021 to stay at the Club heading into the 2021/22 Barclays Women's Super League campaign.